-This is one of thirty four community health profiles produced by the Urban Indian Health Institute to examine the health of American Indians and Alaska Natives (Al/AN) living in select urban counties.
+This is one of thirty four community health profiles produced by the Urban Indian Health Institute to examine the health of American Indians and Alaska Natives (AI/AN) living in select urban counties.
 These counties are served by the network of title V urban Indian health organizations across the country.

-This health profile provides an overview of the health status of the AI/AN population living in the service area of the Native American Rehabilitation Association of the Northwest.
+This health profile provides an overview of the health status of the AI/AN population living in the service area of the Seattle Indian Health Board.
 It examines preventable causes of illness, death, access to care, and burden of disease for this urban community.
 While this report covers key health indicators, not every health concern affecting the AI/AN community is examined.